Welcome to Loudoun County, Gateway to the 19th Century

 Here's how the local delegates talk to the widely-read WashPost (same link as above):

 “When you have two young fellows kissing one another, that’s a pretty bizarre kind of conduct in a school play,” said Black.
 “We’ve got these boys trying to be a little naughty on stage.
-It’s sort of their way of sticking a lighted cigarette butt in people’s eyes and I don’t think that’s what our taxpayers are looking for when they fund our schools.”
+It’s sort of their way of sticking a lighted cigarette butt in people’s eyes and I don’t think that’s what our taxpayers are looking for when they fund our schools.”... and bizarrely:

 “The taxpayers pay for our schools and the taxpayers do not want homoerotic sex acts to take place on the stages of our school plays. [emphasis mine]”